SAP-samples/btp-bas-risk-management/documentation/develop/consume-external-service/README.md

 12. In screen **Value Help** choose **Add column** button.

-13. In the dropdown, select _SupplierFullName_.
+13. In the dropdown, select _BusinessPartnerFullName_.

-14. Repeat step 12 and 13 with _SupplierIsBlocked_.
+14. Repeat step 12 and 13 with _BusinessPartnerIsBlocked_.

 15. Disable the **Display as Dropdown** toggle button